QuantEcon/lecture-source-py/source/rst/geom_series.rst

-We could have also approximated by removing the second term :math:`rgx_0(T+1)` when :math:`T` is relatively small compared to :math:`1/(rg)` to get :math:`x_0(T+1)` as in the finite stream approximation
+We could have also approximated by removing the second term :math:`rgx_0(T+1)` when :math:`T` is relatively small compared to :math:`1/(rg)` to get :math:`x_0(T+1)` as in the finite stream approximation.

-We will plot the true finite stream present-value and the two approximations, under different values of :math:`T`, and :math:`g` and :math:`r` in python
+We will plot the true finite stream present-value and the two approximations, under different values of :math:`T`, and :math:`g` and :math:`r` in python.

 First we plot the true finite stream present-value after computing it below